lwizchz/BasicEventEngine/README.md

 ## How to use on Windows

 Even though this program can compile on Windows 10, I am not offering any support for any Windows platform because it is terribly annoying to get anything to compile correctly.
 If you dare attempt to compile on Windows, then follow the below instructions.
+Hopefully in the near future I'll be able to get CMake to work properly on Windows.

 1. [Download and install Git LFS][2] for Windows to be able to download the resources for the example.

-2. Install the required libraries from their official websites: SDL2, SDL2_image, SDL2_ttf, SDL2_mixer, SDL2_net, SDL2_gfx, GLEW, GLM.
+2. Install the required libraries from their official websites: SDL2, SDL2_image, SDL2_ttf, SDL2_mixer, SDL2_net, GLEW, GLM.
 The project file assumes that each of these libraries has its DLL in the same directory as the executable (e.g. win/bin) and has its header file in a win/include subdirectory

 3. [Install Dev-C++][3] then use it to open the project file BasicEventEngine.dev